< Go back to skills hub

 “Even though most people believe they are self-aware, only 10-15% of people studied actually fit the criteria.”

-The abilities to recognise strengths and weaknesses, evaluate performance objectively, and pinpoint ways to improve and advance professionally all boil down to enhanced self-awareness.
+The ability to recognise strengths and weaknesses, evaluate performance objectively, and pinpoint ways to improve and advance professionally all boil down to enhanced self-awareness.
 Yet clearly these skills are in short supply.
 When employees work on this skill to better understand themselves and what makes them tick, it is more likely that they will better understand their colleagues.

-6. Analytical thinking
+6. Analytical thinking and data literacy

-Candidates who can effectively analyse complex situations, and find suitable solutions quickly, are in high demand.
+Candidates who can effectively analyse complex situations and find suitable solutions quickly are in high demand.

 Especially in the wake of the last few years, rapid data analysis and problem-solving have become key elements in all job roles and sectors.
-The pandemic highlighted the true value of analytical thinking to employers - and also highlighted the employability of those who possess this skill.
+The pandemic highlighted the true value of analytical thinking to employers, and also highlighted the employability of those who possess this skill.

 The Future of Jobs Report states that,